maxkagamine/dotfiles/README.md

 For "Tamriel," my main machine running the [Windows Subsystem for Linux][wsl], because I can't computer without a command line but also can't not Windows.

-[This Alt+V keybind to paste Windows paths as Linux paths](mods/wsl/.config/bashrc.d/wsl.sh) should be useful to any WSL users. `unclip` is an alias for `xsel -bo`, for which I've written [a WSL shim](https://github.com/maxkagamine/xsel-win) (less janky than using PowerShell for this), which lets commands like [`npx serve`](https://www.npmjs.com/package/serve) that aren't WSL-aware copy things to your Windows clipboard.
+[This Alt+V keybind to paste Windows paths as Linux paths](mods/wsl/.config/bashrc.d/wsl.sh) should be useful to any WSL users. `unclip` is an alias for `xsel -bo`.
+I've created [a WSL version of xsel in Rust](https://github.com/maxkagamine/wsl-tools) that lets commands which aren't WSL-aware copy things to the Windows clipboard (faster and less janky / proper Unicode handling compared to PowerShell-based approaches).

 I've also found it helpful to [define a command_not_found_handle](mods/bash/.bashrc) so that I can run Windows exe's without the .exe extension.
 (Note the `complete -I` below it, which overrides bash's default command tab completion to remove the unnecessary ".exe".
 Both of these also check in node modules, so I can run npm package commands without having to prefix them with "npx".)